Mile Jedinak: Coaching career

 In March 2020, Jedinak was appointed to a coaching role with Aston Villa's academy.
 On 30 March 2021, he was appointed as Loan Development Coach at Aston Villa.

+He was announced as an assistant coach at Tottenham Hotspur in June 2023, after his former Socceroos manager Ange Postecoglou was appointed as head coach there.
+In May 2024, he was one of twenty candidates issued a UEFA Pro Licence by the Football Association of Wales after completing a two-year course.
+On 12 June 2025, following Postecoglou's sacking, it was announced that Jedinak had departed his role at Tottenham.

+On 10 September 2025, following Postecoglou's appointment as manager of Nottingham Forest, Jedinak was named assistant coach.

 Personal life

-Jedinak is married to Natalie Peacock and they have four children (boys).
+Jedinak is married to Natalie Peacock and they have four sons.

 As well as the name "Mile", a hypocorism of his given name, Michael, he is also colloquially known as "Jedi", shortened from "Jedinak".
 Due to that name's similarity to the group of Star Wars characters known as Jedi, he is often told "May the force be with you" and to "Use the force".